The Man Who Carries Dawn - a dance-theatre production

 DESCRIPTION

-Featuring disability dance artist Frank Hull, who performs in his wheelchair, alongside Adrian Chuquipiondo, the work portrays a man caught in sleeplessness and emotional isolation.
+Featuring dance artist Frank Hull, who performs in his wheelchair, alongside Adrian Chuquipiondo, the work portrays a man caught in sleeplessness and emotional isolation.
 In the darkness before morning, he struggles alone — until an unexpected companion enters.
 Through movement, presence, and shared humanity, this new friend helps him “carry the dawn,” making another day possible.

 DANCERS AND CO-CREATORS